jacobfinkx/jacobfinkx/README.md

 ### Chart 1: [Pre Treatment Comparability]
 ![Chart 1](./Pre_Treatment_Comparability)

-1 being schools with ability grouping in all subjects, 2 being schools with ability grouping in some subjects, being compared to schools with no ability grouping.
+This chart shows similar means of three different variables between schools with and without ability grouping, showcasing comparability before regression takes place.

 ### Chart 2: [Results]
 ![Chart 2](./Graphical_Results)

+1 being schools with ability grouping in all subjects, 2 being schools with ability grouping in some subjects, being compared to schools with no ability grouping.

 ## 🧮 Stata Code Used in This Analysis